Shared Subspace Models for Multi-Group Covariance Estimation: A Shared Subspace Spiked Covariance Model

 Classical results for parametric models (e.g., \citet{Schwartz1965}) imply that asymptotically in $n$ for fixed $p$, an estimator will be consistent for a spiked population covariance as long as the assumed number of spikes (eigenvalues larger than $\sigma^2$) is greater than or equal to the true number.
 However, when $p$ is large relative to $n$, as is the case for the examples considered here, things are more difficult.
 Under the spiked covariance model, it has been shown that if $p/n \rightarrow \alpha >0$ as $n\rightarrow \infty$, the $k$th largest eigenvalue of $S/(n\sigma^2)$ will converge to an upwardly biased version of $\lambda_{k}+1$ if $\lambda_k$ is greater than $\sqrt{\alpha}$ \citep{Baik2006, Paul2007}.
 This has led several authors to suggest estimating $\Sigma$ via shrinkage of the eigenvalues of the sample covariance matrix.
-In particular, in the setting that $\sigma^2$ is known, \citet{Donoho2013} propose estimating all eigenvalues whose sample estimates are smaller than $\sigma^2(1+\sqrt{\alpha})^2$ by $\sigma^2$, and shrinking the larger eigenvalues in a way that depends on the particular loss function being used.
+In particular, in the setting where $\sigma^2$ is known, \citet{Donoho2013} propose estimating all eigenvalues whose sample estimates are smaller than $\sigma^2(1+\sqrt{\alpha})^2$ by $\sigma^2$, and shrinking the larger eigenvalues in a way that depends on the particular loss function being used.
 These shrinkage functions are shown to be asymptotically optimal in the $p/n\rightarrow \alpha$ setting.

-Note that covariance estimators of this form are are equivariant with respect to rotations and scale changes.
-The situation should be different, however, when we are interested in estimating multiple covariance matrices from distinct but related groups.
-Here, group-level equivariance to rotations is an unreasonable assumption; both eigenvalue \emph{and} eigenvector shrinkage can play an important role in improving covariance estimates.
-Consider multi-group covariance estimation based on $K$ matrices, $Y_1, ..., Y_K$, where $Y_k$ is assumed to be an $n_k$ by $p$ matrix of mean-zero normal data, typically with $n_k \ll p$.
-Then, $Y_k^TY_k = S_k$ has a (degenerate) Wishart distribution as in Equation \ref{eqn:lik}.
-To improve estimation, we seek estimators of each covariance matrix, $\hat{\Sigma}_k$, that may depend on data from all groups.
-To this end, we extend the spiked covariance model to grouped data, by assuming that the anisotropic variability from each group occurs on a common low dimensional subspace.
-Specifically, we posit that the covariance matrix for each group can be written as
+Single-group covariance estimators of the spiked PCA form are equivariant with respect to rotations and scale changes, but the situation should be different, when we are interested in estimating multiple covariance matrices from distinct but related groups with shared features.
+Here, equivariance to distinct rotations in each group is an unreasonable assumption; both eigenvalue \emph{and} eigenvector shrinkage can play an important role in improving covariance estimates.